pchuck/etf-leverage-comparator/leveraged_etf_analysis.md

 ### Tracking Error

-Now let's look at tracking error.

-While leveraged ETF's are very good at magnifying the daily returns of an underlying index, they aren't perfect.
+Again, while leveraged ETF's are very good at magnifying the daily returns of an underlying index, they aren't perfect.

-Tracking error is the differences between the actual and expected daily returns.
-Note that this is synonymous here with the difference between the actual and simulated leveraged performance.
+Tracking errors are the differences between the actual and expected daily returns.
+Note that this is synonymous here with the difference between the actual and simulated leveraged daily returns.

-Tracking error can be visualized using a scatter plot of daily returns of the index vs. ETF
+Tracking error can be visualized using a scatter plot of daily returns of the index vs. ETF.
+The slope of this relationship should equal the leverage factor.

 ```r
   gdxs <- ggplot(xts.merged, aes(x=GDXS.Return, y=GDM.Return)) +